ClaudiaInSweden/train-your-brain/README.md

 ### Game area

 Beneath the title and welcome text the user can see a total of 12 cards with paw-prints on them.

 The user starts the game by flipping the first card to see the animal on the front.
 When the user clicks on a second card, the cards will be compared with each other.
 When the cards match, that is if they show the same animal, the cards will remain flipped and stay visible to the user.
-If the cards don't match, the cards will be turned and the user may continue unflipping cards to find matches.
+If the cards don't match, the cards will be unflipped and the user may continue flipping cards to find matches.

 The board will lock when two cards have been unflipped to avoid that more than 2 cards can be selected.
 The flipped cards will be visible for one second before they are unflipped.

-Each time the user flips a card, the moves counter under the memory game board will increase by 1.
+Each time the user flips a card, the moves-counter under the memory game board will increase by 1.

 When the user has found all 6 card pairs, an alert will pop-up with the message "Congratulations" You found all matches!".
 When the user clicks OK in the alert window, it will be closed and the user can start a new game by clicking the button "New Game".
 To avoid accidential restarts, the user will need to confirm that a new game should start.

-When the user confirms, all cards will be flipped back so that the images are no longer visible, they are shuffled, and the moves counter will be reset to 0.
+When the user confirms, all cards will be flipped back so that the images are no longer visible, shuffled, and the moves-counter will be reset to 0.

 ![Game Area](assets/readme-docs/game-area.webp)

 ### Footer

-The footer area contains a button that opens a news feed window on Facebook, showing a preview of the game and a link.
+The footer area contains a Share-button that opens a news feed window on Facebook, showing a preview of the game and the link to the game.

 ![Share on Facebook](assets/images/facebook-share.webp)